DeskDirector/docs/docs/_release/portal/readme.md

 - **ADDED** Allow quick action on ticket list for open ticket that require more info
 - **ADDED** Added advanced tooltip to ticket list.
 - **IMPROVED** Improved experience on browser navigation for ticket list
-- **IMPROVED** Client portal will auto navigation to the ticket after ticket creation.
+- **IMPROVED** Client portal will auto navigate to the ticket after ticket creation.
 - **FIXED** Fixed beta build of the client portal.
-You can access to beta version of client portal from `/portal/beta`.
+You can access the beta version of client portal from `/portal/beta`.

 **1st of June**
 - **ADDED** Add user to user group dialog now supports mouse click, rather than purely depends on keyboard.